timescale/docs/mst/aiven-client/create-fork.md

 product: mst
 ---

-# Create a fork of your service using Aiven Client
+# Fork services with Aiven Client

 When you a fork a service, you create an exact copy of the service, including the underlying database.
 You can use a fork of your service to: